My Work

 I'm Megan, studio host + maker at Forest Road Studio

-I love making things with clay, and sharing our studio space with others so that they can see what the fuss is all about...
+I love making things with clay, and sharing our studio space with others so that they can experience the grounding that happens when working with clay

 I came to pottery at the perfect time in my life ...

-~ when I really needed to connect back to my body, spend more time in the present moment, and retain my identity outside of being a new mum -
+~ nearly ten years ago, when I really needed to connect back to my body, spend more time in the present moment, and retain my identity outside of being a new mum

 Working with clay brings me instantly into connection with my body, it allows me to explore my creativity, and to connect with others.